FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Related Works

-While these methods target different layers of the system, they all suffer from practical limitations—some are detached from real-world deployment scenarios, while others are less effective under defensive conditions.
+While these methods target different layers of the system—including data, reasoning, memory, and even the software supply chain—they all suffer from practical limitations—some are detached from real-world deployment scenarios, while others are less effective under defensive conditions.
 Each approach faces its own weaknesses, making them insufficient for attacking robust, multi-agent systems.

-To address these limitations, we propose \textsc{FuncPoison}, a novel attack that operates at the function-calling layer.
+To address these limitations, we propose FuncPoison, a novel attack operating at the function-calling layer.
 Instead of modifying prompts or training data, we inject malicious content directly into the shared \textit{function descriptions} in the system’s \textit{Function Library}.
 These poisoned definitions mimic legitimate function call formats, hijacking the function selection logic and misleading agents into executing attacker-specified behaviors.
-This approach not only bypasses traditional semantic defenses, but also exploits the structured, template-driven execution pipeline of LLM-based multi-agent systems, enabling stealthy and cross-agent manipulation
+This approach bypasses traditional semantic defenses and exploits the template-driven execution pipeline of LLM-based multi-agent systems, enabling stealthy and cross-agent manipulation.